C-Otto/rebalance-lnd/README.md

 You can also see the list of channels where less than 50% of the total funds are on the remote side of the channel by running `rebalance.py -l -o`.

-Use `-r/--ratio` to configure the sensitivity ratio (default is 50 for 50%).
-As an example, `rebalance.py -l -o -r 10` only shows channels where less than 10% of the total funds are on the remote side of the channel.

 As an example the following indicates a channel with around 17.7% of the funds on the local side: